Psyche (mythology): Mythology

 In an unnamed kingdom, a king and queen had three daughters.
 While all three were beautiful, the youngest, Psyche, possessed a supernatural beauty.
 As word of her appearance began to spread, huge numbers of people began to arrive in the city to look upon her; some even began to worship her as the goddess Venus or a new earthly version of her.
 Worshippers began to neglect Venus' temples, offerings, and rites, opting to visit Psyche instead.
 The goddess was enraged that a mortal was being worshipped over her, and decided to take revenge upon the girl.
 Venus called upon her son, Cupid, god of desire.
 Cupid could make anyone fall in love with the prick of his arrow, and she instructed him to shoot Psyche and make her fall in love with a hideous and impoverished man.

-Marriage to Cupid
+Relationship with Cupid

 However, Psyche felt miserable and isolated due to her beauty, and was still unmarried even though her less beautiful sisters had already made advantageous marriages.
 Psyche's father decided to consult the oracle of Apollo at Miletus, and received a prophesy that Psyche would marry a non-mortal and terrible serpentine monster that even Jupiter would fear and that no men nor god can resist, and that she was to be placed on the top of the mountain in funeral attire to carry out the ceremony.
 Terrified, Psyche's father obeyed, and she was abandoned on the mountaintop.
 Zephyrus, the western wind, picked her up and brought her to a meadow in the valley below to meet her new spouse.
 In some retellings, Cupid is there, only invisible.